Ayms/bitcoin-transactions/README.md

 	Public Key: GLbb8AJPnpbwaFxHJAH6UggaB6e4u1CtFQ equivalent to bitcoin address 13kfi2ySoxzeVnezNDcz3vLgFvrDrpL1qW Public Key: GSjwHAAYmFfQ4WPArc2ErtjQGr3Q2nkjvo equivalent to bitcoin address 19u1s2qbnQ46z35svfN8S8PWMgFZ1vqpxz

-This feature will be ameliorated later also
+This feature will be improved later also

 ## Notes for the devs

-The module is not trivial, any slight change can cause everything not to work any longer and can become difficult to identify at a certain point of time, therefore it is advised to periodically test the latest example in test vectors while making changes (if this one passes it's unlikely that something is wrong).
-In addition serialize/deserialize is not symetrical then ``true`` must be used when not coming from a Tx constructor transaction, initially this was a mistake due to misreading of segwit specs, we decided to keep it like this because double checking symetrical potential wrong things is just useless, therefore this adds a last serialize/deserialize independant check
+This module is not trivial, any slight change can cause everything not to work any longer and can become difficult to identify at a certain point of time, therefore it is advised to periodically test the latest example in test vectors while making changes (if this one passes it's unlikely that something is wrong).
+In addition serialize/deserialize is not symetrical then ``true`` must be used when not coming from a Tx constructor transaction, initially this was a mistake due to some misreading of segwit specs, we decided to keep it like this because double checking symetrical potential wrong things is just useless, therefore this adds a last serialize/deserialize independent check

 ## Related projects :